4l3rt/Cexorcist/README.md

 basic usage:

-just open Cexorcist.cmd on windows10 \n
+just open Cexorcist.cmd on windows10
-machine by double clicking, ckeck all boxes and proceed when diskCleaner window appears. every other process is automated.
+machine by double clicking, ckeck all boxes and proceed when diskCleaner windowappears. every other process is automated.

 BEFORE EXECUTING THE SCRIPT NOTE: